cnrs-webkit/lab-hal/readme.txt

 2. Unzip "lab-hal" archive and put all files into folder "/wp-content/plugins/lab-hal".
 3. Activate "lab-hal" plugin via 'Plugins' menu in WordPress admin menu.

-= For the page : =

-4. Go to the "Hal" menu item and select parameters to display options needed in your blog.
-5. Create your page and add the shortcode [cv-hal] to see publications and metadata.

-= For the widget : =

-4. Go to the menu "Appearance", "Widgets" to configure the widget "Lastest Publications".

 = How to display the page on the site ? =

-You need to create your own page with wordpress and put the shortcode [cv-hal] on the content.
+You need to create your own page with wordpress and put the shortcode [lab-hal-list] on the content.

-= What can i do to personalize my page ? =

-You can display multiple page with different IDs with parameters on the shortcode, example : [cv-hal id=184 type=authStructId_i]

-Type of identifier are :

-* IdHal = authIdHal_s
-* Structure Id = structId_i
-* AuthorStructure Id = authStructId_i
-* ANR Project Id = anrProjectId_i
-* European Project Id = europeanProjectId_i
-* Collection Id = collCode_s

-You can add in the shortcode "contact=yes" or "contact=no" to recover HAL Contact.
+Further information goto settings/lab-hal and open upper right help tab.